-Do not crush, break, or open an extended-release tablet.
-Swallow it whole to avoid exposure to a potentially fatal dose.
 Never crush or break an Roxicodone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This can cause in death.

 You should not stop using Roxicodone suddenly.
 Follow your doctor's instructions about tapering your dose.